-The Company's advertising expenses consist primarily of online advertising, professional trade magazines and various other print media, promotional material and direct mail marketing.
-The Company expenses advertising costs as they are incurred.
-Total advertising costs for continuing operations were \$19 and \$5 for the fiscal years ended September 30, 2012 and 2011, respectively.
+The Company's advertising expenses in the past consisted primarily of online advertising, professional trade magazines and various other print media, promotional material and direct mail marketing.
+The Company expensed advertising costs as they were incurred.
+Total advertising costs for continuing operations were \$0 and \$19 thousand for the fiscal years ended September 30, 2013 and 2012, respectively.